-We make bowls in three designs—Champlain, Willoughby, and Live Edge.
-In each collection we offer four sizes.
+We make bowls in four main designs—Champlain, Willoughby, Live Edge, and Echo.
+In each collection we offer a variety of sizes.
 Every bowl is handcrafted with care.
 We also make wooden cutting and serving boards and serving utensils to compliment our bowls.

 From the rough cut wood block, the woodworker forms the inside of a bowl

 Stacks of bowls are ready for sanding and detailing

 The woodworker sands the outside of a large Champlain Bowl

 The woodworker fine-tunes the outside and creates the rippled-edge detailing of a large Willoughby Bowl